sandialabs/canary/docs/source/introduction/testcase.rst

 The test case
 =============

 A test case is a concrete instantiation of a :ref:`test file <introduction-testfile>` with a unique set of parameters.
 In the simplest case, a test file defines a single test case whose name is the basename of the test file.
-In more complex cases, a single test file defines parameters that expand to define multiple test cases whose names are a combination of the basename of the test file and parameter ``name=value`` pairs.
-For example, the test file ``parameterize.pyt``:
+In more complex cases, a test file defines :ref:`parameters<howto-parameterize>` that expand to define multiple test cases whose names are a combination of the test name (default: ``basename testfile``) and parameter ``name=value`` pairs.
+For example, the test file ``parameterize1.pyt``:

 .. literalinclude:: /examples/parameterize/parameterize1.pyt
     :language: python